IvannBergman/Coffee-Shop-Sales-Analysis/README.md

 ## Goals
   * To create an end-to-end solution for ingesting, storing and surfacing the data.
   * To expand the dataset by inferring additional dimensions to further slice the data.
-  * To Provide key metrics to articulate the performance of the coffee shop in an easy to understand format.
+  * To Provide metrics to articulate the performance of the coffee shop in an easy to understand format.
   * To answer key business questions (Phrased from the Coffee Shop's perspective):
       * What is our total revenue?
-How many unique customers did we serve?
+How many customers did we serve?
 How many beverages did we sell?
       * What is the sales trend for the period?
 And, given the trend, what will the next few days look like?
 And next month?
       * What is our busiest day?
 And time of day?
       * What is our performance compared to the previous month?
 Are we growing?